sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Jun 12, 2022 - Session 50

 1-Akhet 29: Using Pickle to scout ahead, the group continues through the dungeon.
+Found a room with a statue, after completing its little riddle, Eldrid is granted knowledge of the path throug the dungeon.
+The crew comes upon a magical door which seems to damage anything going through (it is like a giant blender).
+After stopping the blade with a large rod, the group makes it through mostly unharmed.
+Next, they find themselves in a room with two choices: a man-made hole in the wall, or a doorway labeled (something about trials?).
+The group chooses the latter.
+They each pray before a different statue, gaining help in various ways (getting stronger, more charismatic, healing, etc).
+The following room is